 Benefit 3: Technology Projects Promote Inquiry

 Inquiry is the search for knowledge or truth by asking questions, examining facts, and synthesizing the information.
 Technology projects often include an investigation into a problem to discover viable solutions with the search guided by a series of questions.
-For example, students may use Excel to record survey results and then graph the data to learn about food preferences to make decisions when planning a bake sale or use Publisher to design a pamphlet that summarizes researched questions to raise environmental awareness.
+For example, students may use Excel to calculate and graph data to develop a budget or use Word to design a fact card that summarizes researched questions to raise environmental awareness.

 Benefit 4: Technology Projects Support Self Directed Learning

 Self directed learning is when students are able to independently undertake a task and make judgments without the direction of a teacher.
 Working independently can often be challenging, even for the brightest students.
 However, technology projects motivate students to take control of their learning.
 The computer provides students with software to plan and organize ideas, monitor progress, and carry out the assignment with the teacher assuming the role of a facilitator.
 Students becoming self directed learners is one of the many benefits to project based learning and technology integration.

 Motivation is the incentive to act.
 Technology projects motivate students to learn because they are personally meaningful.
 During a project, students become engaged in the learning process.
 They select a topic of personal interest and pick the type of product they will make using the computer.
 This active involvement promotes learning.

 Benefit 6: Technology Projects Target a Range of Learning Styles